Twelve jobs you can do with a law degree

 If you have ever found yourself saying ‘I’m studying law but I don’t want to be a lawyer’?, don’t panic.
 The competencies you are developing during your law degree and legal work experience are relevant in many alternative careers.
 Analytical and research skills, for example, are needed by not just solicitors or barristers but most other professions.
 Likewise, good communication and problem-solving skills are directly transferable to many careers including management, town planning and consultancy work.
 There are also roles where legal knowledge as opposed to skills, is particularly useful – such as HR or tax advisory work.
 As company secretary Donald McPherson recommends: 'Think of your legal qualification as the start of your learning, rather than the end of it – always grab opportunities to learn new skills and broaden your experience.’

-1. Qualifying as a chartered/company secretary
+1. Jobs for law graduates: qualifying as a chartered/company secretary

 Company secretaries ensure organisations comply with company law and regulations.
 Their work includes maintaining records about an organisation, preparing reports and keeping directors up to date with legal developments.
 They are likely to work with directors and senior staff and may be involved in planning, finance and arranging insurance.
 Chartered secretaries are experienced company secretaries who have qualified through ICSA (the Institute of Chartered Secretaries and Administrators).
 Vacancies are advertised in the national press and their respective websites, and through specialist recruitment agencies.